Need fresh thinking? Help is a few keystrokes away.

 Digital signage can also be used to include and update translations.

-Some restaurants have found success by installing tablet devices on tables.
+Some restaurants have found success by installing tablet devices on tables, or installing ordering kiosks in the lobby.
 This allows customers to order and pay without employee assistance.

 Customers like staying informed, so why not add a news ticker or RSS feed to the bottom of your digital menu display?
 This not only gives people something special, but it can distract them from any delay in ordering or receiving their food.